pizzaboy314/uic_cs_faculty_scheduler/readme.md

 of Pat Troy, the professor under which this project was assigned and completed.

-Professor Troy is in charge of choosing which professors teach each class every semester for the following semester.
-As such, he suggested this project present a potentially viable solution to this manual task by choosing professors using a GUI application.
+Professor Troy is in charge of choosing which CS professors teach each class every semester for the following semester.
+As such, he suggested this project as a potentially viable solution to this manual task by choosing professors using a GUI application.

 The above application does just that.
 Also included is a GUI editor